-Afterwards, remove the dough from the fridge.
-Spread 2/3 of the dough evenly in a greased 18 cm spring-form pan and press firmly.
+- Afterwards, remove the dough from the fridge.
+Place 2/3 of the dough evenly into a greased 18-cm springform pan and press firmly.

-Now add vegan quark, plant-based milk or cream, raw cane sugar and cornstarch into a mixing bowl or blender and blend well with a hand mixer (or blender).
-Then stir in soft butter with lemon juice.
-Finally, carefully fold in 2/3 of the blueberries.
+- Add the vegan quark, coconut cream, raw cane sugar and cornstarch into a mixing bowl or blender and blend with a hand mixer (or blender) until creamy.
+Then stir in the soft butter and lemon juice.
+Finally, gently fold in 2/3 of the blueberries.

-Now put the filling on the dough and smooth it out.
+- Spread the filling onto the dough and smooth it out evenly.

-Bake the cake on a medium rack in a preheated oven at 175 ° C for about 60 minutes.
+- Bake the cake on a medium rack in the preheated oven for about 60 minutes.

-- Instead of all purpose wheat flour or spelt flour, you can also use a gluten-free flour mixture.
+- Instead of all-purpose, wheat flour or spelt flour, you can also use a gluten-free flour blend 1:1.

 - I prefer using Alsan, but you can also use regular plant-based margarine.

-- Instead of applesauce you can also use 1/2 pureed banana or another egg substitute of choice.
+- Instead of applesauce you can also use 1/2 mashed banana or another egg substitute of your choice.

-- Instead of raw cane sugar you can also choose another sweetener, such as coconut blossom sugar, if you like.
+- Instead of raw cane sugar you can also choose another sweetener, such as coconut sugar.

-- If the cake gets too dark on top during the baking time, you can cover it with a piece of baking paper or aluminum foil.
+- If the cake gets too dark on top during baking, you can cover it with a piece of baking paper or aluminum foil.